Linnea Johansson (golfer)

-Linnea Johansson (born 25 August 1993) is a Swedish professional golfer and member of the LPGA Tour.
+Linnea Johansson (born 25 August 1993) is a Swedish professional golfer who has played on the LPGA Tour and the Ladies European Tour.
+She was runner-up in the 2020 Mission Inn Resort and Club Championship and the 2021 Prasco Charity Championship on the Symetra Tour.

 Amateur career

 Johansson was born in Växjö and grew up in Älmhult.
 She started playing golf at age 10 at Grönhögen Golf Links, Öland.
 She attended Rikdsidrottsgymnasiet in Ljungbyhed between 2009 and 2012, and represents Båstad Golf Club.

-Johansson became a member of the Swedish National Team in 2010.
-She represented Sweden at the European Ladies' Team Championship four times, and won the bronze at the 2017 event in Portugal together with Linnea Ström, Michaela Finn, Elin Esborn, My Leander and Filippa Möörk, her last tournament as an amateur.
+She became a member of the Swedish National Team in 2010.
+She represented Sweden at the European Ladies' Team Championship five times, and won the bronze at the 2017 event in Portugal together with Linnea Ström, Michaela Finn, Elin Esborn, My Leander and Filippa Möörk, her last tournament as an amateur.
 Johansson was the individual winner at the initial stroke-play competition.

 Johansson played college golf in the United States between 2012 and 2017.
 She competed with the Nova Southeastern Sharks women's golf team as a freshman and earned Division II Women's Golf Coaches Association (WGCA) First Team All-American honors, and was 2013 Sunshine State Conference Player of the Year.
 She transferred to Oklahoma State University and joined the Oklahoma State Cowgirls golf team at as a redshirt freshman in the fall of 2013.
 In 2016, she posted the second-lowest stroke average (72.74) in program history and led all Division I competitors with 132 birdies.
 She was a three-time All-Big 12 performer in 2015, 2016 and 2017, joining a group of only eight Cowgirls to earn at least three All-Big 12 selections, including Maria Bodén, Caroline Hedwall, Pernilla Lindberg, Karin Sjödin and Linda Wessberg.